The global e-commerce (online selling) marketplace continues to grow.

 Typically, the best place to look to sell your products is Amazon.
-You can then sign up to Amazon Fulfilment by Amazon (FBA) to fulfil any orders.
+You can then sign up to Amazon Fulfillment by Amazon (FBA) to fulfill any orders.

-Once you have purchased your products, upon receipt you send them onto your designated Amazon fulfilment center, and list them on your Amazon store.
+Once you have purchased your products, upon receipt you send them onto your designated Amazon fulfillment center, and list them on your Amazon store.